 On May 12th, we released the latest version of Migration Dynamics which incorporates a lot of feedback from partners that we’ve received in the first half of the year since we released the initial version.
 The latest version includes some key new features as well as fixes for specific problems when migrating to Dynamics 365.
+We’ve also created a definitive guide to choosing a new AMS/CRM for your association.
 Below are the release notes for the latest version.

 - Support for Filtering Data to be Migrated – We’ve added the ability for users to specify a query for entities on the entity grid view prior to migrating.
 This allows filtering of the data being migrated on an entity by entity basis.
 If no filter is specified all applicable records will be migrated as usual.
 This has been the top feature request for Migration Dynamics from users and should make migrating deltas of data easier as well as migrating small subsets for testing.

 - Migration Path Algorithm Improvements – We’ve made dramatic improvements to the migration path algorithm which determines the best way to order data when migrating that will reduce the possibility of orphaned records.
 A common example of this sort of orphaning of data is when you have a parent entity i.e. Account that has a related system or custom entity in a 1:N relationship i.e Orders.
 Since orders rely on their parent account to be present when the data is migrated Migration Dynamics can intelligently make the decision to migrate accounts before orders.
 Likewise, the order entity relies on products and units of measure and price lists.
 Migration Dynamics is smart enough to migrate these entities in the correct order to reduce the possibility of orphaned records being created.
 Of course, the algorithm can only do so much.
 Circular relationships will always have orphans so Migration Dynamics tracks these and restores their relationship as the parent records are migrated.